Commission on the Limits of the Continental Shelf (CLCS)

 The submission contains the information on the proposed outer limits of the continental shelf of Australia beyond 200 nautical miles from the baselines from which the breadth of the territorial sea is measured.

-In accordance with the Rules of Procedure of the Commission, the Secretary-General notified the Commission and all States Members of the United Nations, including States Parties to the Convention, of the receipt of the submission, and makes public hereby the executive summary of the submission, including all charts and coordinates contained in that summary.
+In accordance with the Rules of Procedures of the Commission, the Secretary-General notified the Commission and all States Members of the United Nations, including States Parties to the Convention, of the receipt of the submission, and makes public hereby the executive summary of the submission, including all charts and coordinates contained in that summary.
 The consideration of the submission was included in the provisional agenda of the fifteenth session of the Commission to be held in New York from 4 to 22 April 2005.

 For information on the progress of work in the Commission, please refer to the Statements of the Chairman.